mnemnion/orb/doc/md/walk/codex.md

 ```
 ### buildCodex

-Puts together a codex for a given project
+Puts together a codex for a given project.

+- #Todo:

+  -  The names for the Dirs are all off.
+For one thing, we use that
+     convention for methods, it should be orb_dir.
+Worse, we name them after
+     the conventional directory name, when clarity would dictate that we call
+     them ``orb_dir``, ``knit_dir``, and ``weave_dir``.

 ```lua
 local function buildCodex(dir, codex)